 I often get questions regarding what courses to take, or I suggest them to people, without being asked.
 Anyway, I find the following courses a must watch for all rational humans, regardless if you are a sport scientist or not.

 Human Behavioral Biology by Robert Sapolsky

 Robert Sapolsky is on of the best lecturers I have ever witnessed.
-He is funny, wit and engag-ing, besides having great personality and being amazingly good at transferring very complex knowledge.
-Human Behavioral Biology is a must listen for anyone who deal with humans.
+He is funny, wit and engaging, besides having great personality and being amazingly good at transferring very complex knowledge.
+Human Behavioral Biology is a must listen, for anyone who deals with humans.

 A Beginner’s Guide to Irrational Behavior by Dan Ariely